jabanii/DADSA-Animal-Sanctuary/README.md

 # DADSA-Animal-Sanctuary
-This repo is for the Animal Sanctuary coursework
+This program is a project for the animal sanctuary coursework at the University of the west of England